 We may also obtain or collect personal information about you from other third party sources, for example:

-- a family member, friend or colleague contacts us on your behalf, for instance to purchase a gift membership
+- a family member, friend or colleague contacts us on your behalf, for instance to purchase a gift membership or gift voucher

-- we may ask parents/guardians to supply information about under 16s for workshops or projects
+- we may ask parents/guardians to supply information about under 18s for workshops or projects

 - if we engage an external supplier for photography or video

 - if your company or services are recommended to us

 If you purchase a theatre ticket for one of our shows via a third-party provider (such as Ticketmaster or Disney Tickets), the limited data provided by the third party will only be used for customer verification.
 The data will automatically be stored in our secure ticketing system and kept in-line with our retention policy.
 The data will only be used under the lawful basis performance of contract.

 If you are part of our Access Registration scheme or hold an Access Card (sometimes referred to as a CredAbility Card or a Nimbus Card) and you register your membership number with us, Nimbus will share some of your personal data with us so that we can quickly and discreetly provide you with the support and service you need.
 You can delete your membership number from your Birmingham Hippodrome account at any time.